Nick Frost

 A shot from the series "Spaced"

-Frost's comedic talent, which he showcased in "Spaced," caught the attention of other directors.
+Frost's comedic talent on display in "Spaced" caught the attention of other directors.
 He was quickly cast as Paul in "Black Books" alongside Dylan Moran.

 Best Of Mike | Spaced Series 1